MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-02-get-data.md

 ### [Azure portal](#tab/azure-portal)

 You enabled role-based access control for your key vault resource in a preceding step.
-Add your identity to your key vault resource to access secrets while locally developing the application.
+Add your identity to your key vault resource to _create_ and _read_ secrets while locally developing the application.

 :::row:::
     :::column:::